canonical/kafka-operator/docs/how-to/kafka-connect.md

 These charmed operators support use cases such as loading data to and from MySQL, PostgreSQL, OpenSearch, S3-compatible storage services, and active/passive replication of Apache Kafka topics using MirrorMaker.

-To learn more about integrator charms, please refer to the tutorial [Use Kafka Connect for ETL](tutorial-kafka-connect) which covers a practical use-case of moving data from MySQL to OpenSearch using integrator charms.
+To learn more about integrator charms, see the tutorial for machine deployments, [Use Kafka Connect for ETL](tutorial-kafka-connect), which covers a practical use case of moving data from MySQL to OpenSearch.